lucassha/DevOps-Student-Roadmap/Blogs/Blog1.md

 If you're looking for something a little shorter, [take a look at this article](https://itrevolution.com/devops-at-nike/), from the same site Gene posted on about Nike trying to modernize and enable a forward-thinking engineering culture within their organization.
-I wouldn't take this as gospel, but it's a pretty good example
+I wouldn't take this as gospel, but it's a pretty good example.

 As the guy states: